diazwatson/mbapipy/README.md

 # mbapipy

 * > :warning: **Update 2020-08-01: The car vendor has disabled the API endpoints.
-This integration does not work currently.**
+This integration does not lomger work.**

 MercedesME platform as a Custom Component for Home Assistant.